Podcasts

 This activity has been developed in collaboration with ScienceLinX and Leen van Wijngaarden for the Zpannend Zernike festival on October 6 2024.

 Aperiodic monotiles have been discovered in 2023 and released for open use under a creative common attribution license: you can find all information on the Spectre tile here and on its sister tile, the Hat tile here.
 An entertaining and educational introduction to what they are and the mathematics behind them can be found on Scientific Amarican, in an article from one of the discoverers themselves: Inside Mathematicians’ Search for the Mysterious ‘Einstein Tile’.
+There are also two nice presentations on youtube from the activities on aperiodic tiling from MOMATH: A Hat for Einstein and Announcing the Spectre, a chiral aperiodic monotile.

 This activity is a hands-on workshop where participants play with the monotiles to construct a super-tile.
 We use two cutely decorated and coloured tiles (the bright turtles in the photo below) as references to follow our bluperints and let the participant draw what they want on the other tiles.
 In this way, the activity remains accessible to all ages and backgrounds, and provides a playful way to introduce the concept of aperiodic tiling to a broad audience.
 Outside the room, we also had a laser cutter constantly producing new tiles, allowing the participants to experience the whole process, from cutting the paper to the wall.